 Climbing bears can be photographed from forest hides 7, 14, 15 and

-Every hide provides unique opportunities, but the most likely locations to photograph bears sitting and lying is in the forest, photographed from hides 7 and 14-16 and also in the swamp from hides 21 and 22.
+Every hide provides unique opportunities, but the most likely locations to photograph bears sitting and lying is in the forest, photographed from hides 7 and 14-16 and also in the swamp from hides 21-25.

 The best time to photograph bears with backlit conditions is from May to the end of September in clear weather.
 The backlit situation can highlight the outlines of a bear and create a golden hue.

-Hides 21 and 22 photographic direction is towards the North sky, these are good hides when photographing in June and July from the evening to small hours.
+Hides 21-25 photographic direction is towards the North sky, these are good hides when photographing in June and July from the evening to small hours.

 In the end of summer when nights get colder mist rises and covers the landscape in the evenings.
 Firstly, thin above the ponds, followed by a more dense mist slowly spreading across the ponds and open swamps.
 The best time for photographing bears in the mist is once the air-temperature has dropped low enough for the mist to form.
 The rapidity at which the air gets colder in the evening determines the density of mist present in photographs.